georgethejournalist/WPFShaders/README.md

 # WPFShaders
-WPF Shaders - Currently Edge Outline only
+WPF Shaders - Currently Contains Edge Outline only

+Done as a small exploration into WPF pixel shading.